 By the way, this YouTube channel is not my personal channel.
 I’m not that interesting.
 It’s for my main niche website.

 And no, I’m not even physically in any of the videos.
 Only my voice.
 I use Screenflow and Powerpoint to record my screen on video, and this microphone to record the audio while I do a voiceover.

 YouTube has been huge for my business so far.
 Even though I don’t have a ton of subscribers yet.
 And no, I’m not talking about making money from the YouTube Ads.

 I’m talking about generating leads and building trust with my audience.

-In almost every video I’ve published, I give a call-to-action to use a link in the video description to get a copy of my free eBook.
-People get the free book and in exchange, I get their email address.
+In almost every video I’ve published, I give a call to action to use a link in the video description to get a copy of my free eBook.
+People get the free book, and in exchange, I get their email addresses.